 Another common SaaS example that you probably use every day is a streaming site.
 The most recognizable examples are video streaming sites like Netflix and Hulu and the music streaming sites like Pandora and Spotify.

-Pandora and Spotify operate on a similar model, however, both of them have free basic versions with advertising as well as payable versions that don’t have ads and come with additional features.
+Pandora and Spotify operate on a similar model.
+However, both of them have free basic versions with advertising as well as payable versions.
+It doesn’t have ads and come with additional features.